-A geography teacher who is somehow ‘Head of Careers’ in the school he works at, has entered his sixth year of giving unqualified careers advice to Year 11s.
+A geography teacher who is somehow ‘Head of Careers’ in the school he works at, is celebrating his sixth year of providing unqualified careers advice to Year 11s.

-48 year old Mr Bowen took on the role for the extra £500 a year he receives on top of his salary, which makes the annoying questions about jobs outside of teaching almost bearable.
+48 year old Mr Bowen took on the role for the extra £500 a year he receives on top of his salary, which makes the annoying questions pupils ask him about jobs outside of teaching almost bearable.

 Mr Bowen said: “I’m one of the only teachers at the school who has any real industry experience because I worked at John Menzies while I did my PGCE.